llmrtc/llmrtc/docs/docs/getting-started/backend-quickstart.md

 # Find the process
 lsof -i :8787

-# Kill it or use a different port
+# Kill it or change port in server.js
-node server.js --port 9000
-# or set PORT=9000 in your code
+# Update the port option in LLMRTCServer config
 ```

 ### "FFmpeg not found"